adhall13/pwn.college_Anuhya/FileGlobbing.md

 ```

 ## What I learnt
 This exercise demonstrates shell tab-completion (readline/programmable completion) as a safer and more reliable way to specify filenames than guessing or using wildcards.
 Completion uses the filesystem’s actual names, so it will reveal and insert characters that may be invisible or awkward to type (control characters, punctuation, unusual Unicode, etc.), avoiding mistakes caused by glob expansion or manual typing.
-It also highlights the difference between what a directory listing visually suggests and the exact string the shell must send to the kernel to open a file.

 ## References
 None used for this challenge